-A part time candidate is one who, because of employment or other reasons, is unable to devote his or her full time to study and research.
+A part-time candidate is one who, because of employment or other reasons, is unable to devote himself or herself full-time to study and research.
 The candidate and the Head of Department/School should discuss, before enrolment, the possibility and appropriateness of one or more continuous periods of full-time study.
 Included in the period of enrolment for part-time candidates should, ideally, be a period of continuous full-time study of at least six months.